Last Updated: 01 October 2022

 Should I be switching from the EDF Energy Standard Variable Tariff to a fixed energy tariff?

-If you would like to know when some normality returns to the market, and energy switching once again allows you to cut your energy bills then do one or more of the following.
+If you would like to know when our analysis and research on this is released, please do one of the following.
 Sign up to our newsletter (in the footer of this page), check our home page from time to time for updates, or follow us on Twitter.

 The EDF Energy Standard variable tariff is called Standard (Variable).

-Data from Ofgem, the GB gas and electricity regulator, shows that, as of July 2021, EDF Energy had around 1.3 million customers on the Standard tariff or other default tariff.
-This represents approximately 50% of EDF Energy’s customer base.
-This comprises 682,000 EDF Energy gas accounts and 1.3 million EDF Energy electricity accounts.
-Worryingly, this number has barely fallen in the last 3 years.
-Furthermore, as smaller energy suppliers go bust, EDF Energy has stepped in to mop up hundreds of thousands of stranded customers from bust energy suppliers, so reversing their customer losses.
+Data from Ofgem, the GB gas and electricity regulator, shows that, as of April 2022, EDF Energy had around 3.3 million customers on the Standard tariff or other default tariff.
+This represents approximately 64% of EDF Energy’s customer base.
+This comprises 1.3 million EDF Energy gas accounts and 2 million EDF Energy electricity accounts.

 Key Features of the EDF Energy Standard (Variable) Tariff